ysmei97/ysmei97.github.io/_pages/cv.md

 Services
 ======
 * Reviewer of the IEEE Transactions on Networking
+* Reviewer of the Conference on Neural Information Processing Systems
 * Reviewer of the European Conference on Artificial Intelligence
 * Reviewer of the ICML workshop on Machine Learning for Multimodal Healthcare Data